jonashackt/spring-boot-vuejs/README.md

 - removed the helper copy thing from the backend
 - front is packaged as a war so it may be threated as a dependency and used in the pipeline
 - added a docker-compose file that may be removed later whenever I introduce the use of docker-compose-maven-plugin before and after integration or e2e tests.
 Those should be run in separated maven artifacts or later on in the reactor run
--removed all the heroku and readme manual stuff--- maybe another maven artifact or a terraform thing... donno, have to read whatever those do
+- removed all the heroku and readme manual stuff--- maybe another maven artifact or a terraform thing... donno, have to read whatever those do
+- added e2e tests after deploying everything using docker compose